natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 35%
    :align: right

-4. Once the **Copper Straight-Through** cable is selected, click on any of the two computers and select **FastEthernet0**.
-(In terms of a real word scenario, we are currently connecting an ethernet cable into an available ethernet port on a computer)
+:blue:`4.
+Once the` **Copper Straight-Through** :blue:`cable is selected, click on any of the two computers and select` **FastEthernet0** :blue:`.
+(In terms of a real word scenario, we are currently connecting an ethernet cable into an available ethernet port on a computer) `

 |
 |